mpawliuk/MC-2018-Python/2-1-Functions-and-Import.md

 The first line starts with `def` which tells Python that we are defining a function.
 The name of the function is up to you, but make it decsriptive and readable.
 The input arguments `(a,b)` are contained in the paranthesis; you can have 0 arguments, or as many as you like.
 The **body** of the function is indented, and is where the code goes.

-The first line of the body is always a commented string called the **docstring**; it always answers the question ``Hey function, what will you do?".
+The first line of the body is always a commented string called the **docstring**; it always answers the question "Hey function, what will you do?".
 Use grammar like `"""Give the average..."""` as opposed to `"""This gives the average"""`.
 Docstrings can be multiple lines.

 The function can have many lines in its body, but it should have at least one `return` which tells it what to output.
 A function will stop running as soon as it hits a `return`.
 It is best practice to have each thing that could be returned be of the same `Type`.